o3de/o3de.org/content/docs/tools-ui/ux-patterns/error/guidelines.md

 Error messages first appear as code-level error descriptions.
 A poor error message simply passes this error message to the end-user in a dialog widget or console interface.
 Instead, you can improve the user's overall experience with your code by authoring your error messages that's suitable for all audiences, not just technical experts.

-The following points help you authore good error messages for code operations:
+The following points help you author good error messages for code operations:

 * Be clear and concise.
 Short messages are better than long ones, but don't leave out any essential details.
 Make every word count!
 Use basic, proper English grammar.
 Avoid  complex phrasing or idioms.